 Thinking about Digital Supply Chain has now become imperative for business leaders across every industry sector.
 Analytics applications that can deliver a competitive advantage appear all along the supply chain decision spectrum—from targeted location-based marketing to optimizing supply chain inventories to enabling supplier risk assessment.
 Digitalisation in the supply chain will enable to work with virtual inventories to take advantage of centralize supply chain design while keeping physical stocks at a decentralized location to reduce last-mile cost.

-While many companies have embarked on thinking about future supply chain trends, new insights and create new forms of value, other companies have yet to leverage digital supply chain to transform their supply chain design.
+While many companies have embarked on thinking about future supply chain trends, new insights, and create new forms of value, other companies have yet to leverage the digital supply chain to transform their supply chain design.

-Digital supply chain thinking reduces those walls, and transforms the value chain into an integrated ecosystem that is fully transparent, visible and accessible to all involved parties in terms of real-time data — from the components, parts, suppliers, and to the transporters, and finally to consumers demanding fulfilment.
+Digital supply chain thinking reduces those walls, and transforms the value chain into an integrated ecosystem that is fully transparent, visible, and accessible to all involved parties in terms of real-time data — from the components, parts, suppliers, and to transporters, and finally to consumers demanding fulfillment.